The

 any UHL product to avance personal

-cognitive enhancement also requires
+cognitive enhancement also

-active, or focused learning.
+learning.
 The instructions

-provide you with guidance in how to
+provide you with guidance in how

-use focused learning
+to use focused learning

 to translate the above "Major",